Home/Blog/Resource consents explained

 If you've been reading about Plan Change 120, LIM reports, or natural hazards in Auckland, you've probably hit terms like “non-complying activity,” “restricted discretionary,” or “permitted activity” — and wondered what they actually mean for a property you're thinking about buying.

-These aren't just bureaucratic jargon.
+These are not just bureaucratic jargon.
 They describe how hard it is to build something on a given site under Auckland's planning rules.
-The difference between "permitted" and "non-complying" can mean the difference between building 3 townhouses without any council involvement — and spending $40,000 on a consent application that might still get refused.
+The difference between “permitted” and “non-complying” can mean the difference between building 3 townhouses without any council involvement, and spending $40,000 on a consent application that might still get refused.

 Most Auckland buyers think about zoning in terms of what a property's zone allows.
 Mixed Housing Suburban?
 Three dwellings.
 THAB?
 Apartments.
-This isn't wrong — but it's incomplete.
+This is not wrong, but it is incomplete.

 A property can be zoned Mixed Housing Suburban — which normally permits 3 dwellings as of right — and still face a non-complying consent for any new dwelling if it sits in a Very High flood hazard area.
-The zone hasn't changed.
+The zone has not changed.
 The consent pathway has.

 P